percona/pg_tde/documentation/docs/advanced-topics/usage-guide.md

 ```

 !!! note
-    Since this tool is expected to be offline, it bypasses all permission checks.
-This is also the reason why it requires a `dbOid` instead of a name, as it has no way to process the catalog and look up names.
+    Since this tool is intended to be run while the PostgreSQL server is stopped, it bypasses all permission checks.
+For this reason, it requires a database OID (`dbOid`) instead of a database name, as it cannot access the system catalogs.

     This tool does not validate any parameters.